(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 Well, there’s nothing wrong with being unhappy itself.
 But we can make ourselves unnecessarily unhappy when we resist ‘what is’.

-When we resist what is, we’re in a place of judgement: This is wrong/not right/not fair etc. This makes us unhappy because we are making the situation that already exists wrong.
+When we resist what is, we’re in a place of judgement: This is wrong/shouldn’t be/isn’t fair etc. And this makes us unhappy because we are making the situation that already exists wrong.

 Or maybe you’re not actively resisting what is, but instead you’re just wishing things were different.
 This is also unhelpful.
-It may not be outright resistance, but it makes us dissatisfied by reminding us of what isn’t, while not doing anything to improve the situation!
+And while it may not be outright resistance, it makes us dissatisfied by reminding us of what isn’t—while not doing anything to improve the situation!

-And as long as we keep thinking thoughts that make the situation wrong or unacceptable, these feelings of unhappiness and dissatisfaction will stay with us.
+And as long as we keep thinking thoughts that make our situation wrong or ‘unacceptable’, these feelings of unhappiness and dissatisfaction will stay with us.

 So, what can we do when we don’t like a situation?

-When we feel dislike in an existing situation there are two main actions you can take:
+When we feel dislike or resistance in an existing situation there are two main actions you can take:

 1. You can take action to meet your needs and/or